 Tuesday, March 30, 2010

-Hello World!
 Tribute to Yolande Mangones

 Although Yolande was reared in a privileged class, she grew up watching her father's political opinion and voice silenced.
 He lived in fear that his opposition to the political regime would cost him either his freedom or his life.
-Jean-Claude "Papa Doc" Duvalier had been President for decades - having declared himself President for Life - and parsing power out to his henchmen serving as Ministers to the government agencies.
+Jean-Claude "Papa Doc" Duvalier had been President for decades - having declared himself "President for Life" - parsing power and assets out to his henchmen serving as ministers to the government agencies.
 They further corrupted the system and committed human injustices.
-Mom decided that life would be better in North America where she would have a voice to speak out and help to organize a more democratic system in her homeland.
+Yolande decided that life would be better in North America where she would have a voice to speak out and help to organize a more democratic system in her homeland.